Atul-Bhatt/daily-web-pages/README.md

 # daily-web-pages
-We will create web pages each day and add to this repository
+**We will create web pages each day and add to this repository.